Bschaler/frontend_airbnb_clone/README.md

 Spots → Reviews (one-to-many) so users can have multiple reviews

 Spots → Images (one-to-many) so users can import more than 1 picture

+#Future additions

+Later on, features for booking will be added, as well as the ability to update reviews.
+I would like to even integrate Google Maps api as well.

+# Demo users log in info
+Frodo Baggins
+email: demo@user.io
+username: Demo-lition
+password: password

+Jarvis Script
+email: user1@user.io
+username: FakeUser1
+password: password2

+Terry Dactyl
+email: user2@user.io
+username: FakeUser2
+password: password3

+You are able to log in with either Username or email, or feel free to create your own account!